RevenueCat/purchases-unity/AMAZON-INSTRUCTIONS.md

-This release adds pre-release support for Amazon store.

 ## Instructions
 - Download the `Purchases.unitypackage` (`Purchases-UnityIAP.unitypackage` if using in observer mode) in the release.
 - Open your Unity Project